jupyter/governance/trademarks.md

 We understand that not everyone (including ourselves) can afford to give away merchandise in sufficient quantities to meet demand.
 Because of this we would love help from the community in creating an official place to purchase Jupyter branded merchandise with the profits going back to the project through NumFOCUS.
-If you are interested in helping out with this please get in touch with us on the Jupyter Google Group.
+If you are interested in helping out with this please get in touch with us on the [Jupyter Google Group][].
 Offering Jupyter branded merchandise for sale without explicit approval is not permitted.